markestiller/SubHub/README.md

 Welcome to SubHub - your go-to platform for subleasing apartments among students during the summer break!

 ## Overview
-SubHub is a web application designed to connect students who are looking to sublease their apartments with other students who are in need of temporary housing during the summer.
-Whether you're traveling home for the break or studying abroad, SubHub makes it easy to find someone to take over your lease for the duration of your absence.
+SubHub is a web application designed to connect students in the Toronto area who are looking to sublease their apartments with other students who are in need of temporary housing during the summer.
+Whether you're traveling home for the break or studying abroad, SubHub makes it easy to find someone to take over your lease for the duration of your absence!

 ## Features